William Lamb, 2nd Viscount Melbourne: Queen Victoria

 Lord Melbourne's tutoring of Victoria took place against a background of two damaging political events: first, the Lady Flora Hastings affair, followed not long after by the Bedchamber Crisis.
 Victoria's reputation suffered in an 1839 court intrigue when Hastings, one of her mother's ladies-in-waiting, developed an abdominal growth that was widely rumoured to be an out-of-wedlock pregnancy by Sir John Conroy.
 Victoria believed the rumours, as did Lord Melbourne.
 When Victoria told Melbourne of her suspicions, he planted the idea in her head that her mother, the Duchess of Kent, was jealous of Hastings's closeness to Conroy, which made Victoria excited and more resolute on the matter.
 Initially, Melbourne "suggested quiet watchfulness" over Hastings's body changes.
 But after the court physician, Sir James Clarke, had examined Hastings and generally concluded she wasn't pregnant, Melbourne was wholly persuaded Hastings must be pregnant from a throwaway comment that Clarke made about the appearance of virginity in spite of pregnancy.
 Melbourne immediately informed the queen.
 When Victoria observed to him that Hastings had not been seen in public for a while because "she was so sick," Melbourne "repeated, 'Sick?' with what the queen described as 'a significant laugh.

+Although Victoria took to Lord Melbourne's advice, she occasionally found herself in opposition to his politics.
+When Melbourne failed to stay to vote for the Custody of Infants Act 1839, which granted women more rights of access to their own children, Victoria rebuked him.
+The Queen wrote that he defended his actions, stating: "I don't think you should give a woman too much right... there should not be two conflicting powers... a man ought to have the right in a family."

 Foreign affairs

 The Rebellions of 1837–1838 led directly to Lord Durham's Report on the Affairs of British North America and to The British North America Act, 1840 which established a new political entity, the Province of Canada.

 The Whig cabinet under Melbourne decided on 1 October 1839 to send an expeditionary force to China to protect British interests in the trafficking of opium into China, against the wishes of the Chinese Daoguang Emperor.
-The First Opium War was fought between China and the United Kingdom from 1839 to 1842, one of the outcomes of the war was that Hong Kong would be ceded to the UK and become a British crown colony.
+The First Opium War was fought between China and the United Kingdom from 1839 to 1842; one of the outcomes of the war was that Hong Kong would be ceded to the UK and become a British crown colony.

 The First Anglo-Afghan War occurred between 1839 and 1842.
 At the beginning of the conflict, the East India Company troops had defeated the forces of Afghan Emir and in 1839 occupied Kabul.

 The Treaty of Waitangi was signed on 6 February 1840 by representatives of the British Crown and Māori chiefs.
 In November 1840 a royal charter was signed by Queen Victoria, establishing New Zealand as a Crown colony.